 Absolutely!
-There is no way that we will agree to manage your wedding day and not be part of the rehearsal.
-Rehearsals are typically our first opportunity to meet your wedding party and put names to faces.
-Rest assured, we'll be there, even if we're just sitting quietly in the back of the room while the church director educates everyone on the rules of the church.
+There is no way that we will agree to manage your wedding day and not be part of the rehearsal, nor will charge you extra for performing a necessary function.
+Rehearsals are typically our first opportunity to meet your bridal party and put names to faces.
+Rest assured, we'll be there, even if we're just sitting quietly in the back of the room while the church director runs thru required protocols.

-Our Church/Synagogue/Temple Has Guidelines That Must be Followed.
+Our Church Has Guidelines That Must be Followed.
 Are You Okay With That?

 Yes, I am.
-My church has guidelines as well, so on a personal level, I can relate to respect for religious tradition and protocol.
+My church has guidelines as well, so I can relate.
 Also, as a Distinguished Graduate of the Association of Bridal Consultants professional development program, it is my professional obligation to respect the traditions of religious institutions and I will always honor the rules and protocols of your house of worship.

 I Have Friends & Family Who Have Volunteered to Help You on My Wedding Day.
 Is That Okay?

 We love it when our couples have a strong network of supporters for their wedding day, however, for liability reasons, we cannot utilize volunteers to assist our team with wedding day management and execution.
-We always recommend that those who want to help you be designated for assisting you with getting dressed, serving as hostesses (more common with our Southern brides), ushers or being the people responsible for transporting any large gifts that you may receive on your wedding day.
-These are roles which will allow them to contribute and then free them up to enjoy the festivities.
+We always recommend that those who want to help you be designated for assisting you with getting dressed, serving as ushers or being the people responsible for transporting any large gifts that you may receive on your wedding day.